-The NuFletch Spectrum products are packaged with six NuFletch Spectrum bodies complete with Fusion style vanes from Norway Industries and fully indexable nocks.
+The NuFletch (APE Tail) products are packaged with six NuFletch bodies complete with Fusion style vanes from Norway Industries, six nock caps and 6 fully indexable nocks.
 Each pack is securely shipped in a sealed blister pack. (*Please Note* Due to the large assortment of arrow diameters and inserts, NuFletch does not provide arrow inserts.)
 Please see your local archery dealer for inserts.

 What is proper nock fit?